MarcToussaint/rai-maintenance/README.md

 * Testing the whole install/compile pipeline from fresh
 * Testing in docker
 * Maintenance of code formatting and copyright headers
+* Standardized installs of opencv, bullet, physx from source
+* A bit documentation of some rai structures

 ## local install and test